 - Made Conveniently with an Instant Pot: It has changed my life!
 No joke!
 It’s quiet so you don’t hear all that noise typical pressure cookers make.
 Also it doesn’t release any steam while pressure cooking so your entire house doesn’t smell like boiled chicken feet.
 Which is a plus plus in my book.

 - A Unique Twist on a Guyanese Classic: My dad ALWAYS adds corn to his chicken foot souse.
-When I posted the chicken foot souse video on instagram showing, many people commented that they never had corn in souse, but I am telling you the sweetness of the corn and the tanginess of the vinegar creates an interesting flavor explosion that I welcome with every bite.
+When I posted the chicken foot souse video on instagram, many people commented that they never had corn in souse, but I am telling you the sweetness of the corn and the tanginess of the vinegar creates an interesting flavor explosion that I welcome with every bite.
+And of course skip the corn if you don’t like it.

 What is souse?